-These happy St. Patrick’s Day games are the perfect St. Patrick’s Day activities for celebrating at home, at a party, or even at work.
-They’re simple minute to win it games that anyone can play without much prep beforehand.
+These St. Patrick’s Day games are the perfect St. Patrick’s Day activities for celebrating at home, at a party, or even at work.
+They’re definitely some of the most hilarious St. Patrick’s Day party games you’ll ever find!

 I never really cared about St. Patrick’s Day (not even wishing anyone a happy St. Patrick’s Day) until I got married.
 My husband’s family is part Irish, so somehow I inherited a need to celebrate St. Patrick’s Day.
 Like corned beef and hash, potato soup and all.
 I’d never even considered having corned beef until after we got married and now it’s a St. Patrick’s Day tradition along with other fun St. Patrick’s Day activities.